What Is It About Dogs and Skunks?

-Our dog got sprayed again the other day, chasing a skunk in our backyard again the other day.
+Our dog got sprayed again the other day, chasing a skunk in our backyard again.
 I can’t decide whether she…

 a) still does not understand the connection between chasing the skunk and getting sprayed?